TannerRogalsky/dungeon_generation_unity_talk/dungeon_generation_unity_talk.md

 ---

-## Balance
+## Parse The Data
-- Recieving and prioritizing arguments.
 - Number of rooms, size of rooms.
 - How far apart are the rooms.
 - How many rooms make the shortest path through the dungeon.
-  - Can we have dead ends?
-How many?
+- Can we have deadends?
+How long are they?

+---

+## Balance
+- Recieving and prioritizing arguments.
 - Number of rooms is less important than the shortest path through the dungeon.

+---

+# Let's Make A Dungeon
+- Number of rooms: 7
+- Critical path length: 6
+- Max deadend length: 1

 ---